There are approximately a bazillion podcasts out there, so it’s fair to wonder whether the world needs another one.

 5. Learning and Web3

 On one level, the LIT AF podcast looks familiar.
-Recorded segments of audio.
+Recorded segments of audio (and maybe soon video).
 Got it.

-But under the hood, LIT AF is a Web3 learning experience.
-Listeners can form a community.
+But under the hood, LIT AF is a technology experiment.
+Listeners can use Web3 tokens to form a community.
 In addition to the usual perks, like commenting privileges, event access, and members-only discounts, anyone who buys a token can also participate in making decisions that directly affect the direction of the podcast.

 Want to meet a particular author with me in a livestream conversation?
 Have a favorite book you want me to read next season?
 Head over to litafpodcast.com and become a member to unlock your voting privileges.

-In true Open-Source Learning style, I’m exploring Web3 by working with it where everyone can see it.
-This is my first experiment in podcasting and in Web3, and I’m excited to see how it goes!
+In true Open-Source Learning style, I’m exploring technology by working with it where everyone can see it.
+I’m excited to see how it goes!
 As always, I’m curious to know what you think, so please drop me a line and let me know.